Unravelling some of the basics of a domain name, and why we need one for the internet.

 While being powerful workhorses domain names also represent our brand to the world.
 A domain name is both the medium, and the message.
 Choosing the right digital property may be the most important internet-related decision you will ever make.
 Nothing is more exciting than building on the perfect cornerstone to your online venture!

 Legacy domain names, also commonly known as traditional domains, have been around since 1985.
 In fact, the first domain name ever created is alive and well- nordu.net!
-Shortly after the creation of the first domain name, the very first .com domain ever registered was symbolics.com, which is still a popular destination.
+Shortly after the creation of the first domain name, the very first .com domain ever registered was symbolics.com, still a popular destination.

 Your domain name is your identity on the Internet, and even carried on your bricks-and-mortar location.
 The right name establishes trust and credibility, and creates familiarity.
 Great domain names also appreciate in value over time.
-Unless you're proficient in coming up with your own from scratch, using your budget as an investment to secure a quality, lasting domain name is a more cost-effective solution in the long run.
-Doesn't your brand deserve something better than a quick fix?

 The only way you will lose your domain is if you let it expire beyond its renewal period.
-Aways give accurate contact information to your registrar so they are able to keep in touch with you, such as sending expiration notices.
+Aways leave accurate contact information to your registrar so they are able to keep in touch with you, such as sending expiration notices.

 Today, the Internet Corporation for Assigned Names and Numbers (ICANN) manages the top-level development and architecture of the Internet namespace.
 Although registries operate their TLDs, it is ICANN whom authorizes the domain name registrars, through which domain names may be registered and reassigned.